 - CARM-Pro’s powerful automated workflows and communication tools enable banks and credit unions to expand their offering of loans to people with lower credit scores.
 Financial institutions can address the increased risk in lending to “a lower credit score pool”, within their current market, with a powerful collections solution.
 This enables higher loan volume to more loan prospects, and contact with more people, more often.
 For example, financial institutions in mature market areas can grow income by dropping their credit score threshold by 25 points and instituting a special lending program with a higher interest rate for people who cannot obtain loans elsewhere.

 - CARM-Pro’s skip-trace feature and automated workflows enable banks to stop paying fees to outsource recovery of their charged-off loans to a collection agency.
 By bringing recovery efforts in-house, leveraging the newly-freed time of current FTEs to work them will establish a pure-revenue recovery stream.

 In these challenging economic times, community financial institutions are seeking proven solutions from experienced vendors with responsive, dedicated support teams.
 Unfortunately, opportunists often try to seize “revenue opportunities” by jumping into what they perceive as a growing segment of the economy (collections).
 Their speed to market, coupled with their lack of industry knowledge and experience, can yield damaging results for banks and credit unions.

-IBS is partnered with most major core account servicing system providers.
+Intelligent Banking Solutions is partnered with most major core account servicing system providers.
 CARM-Pro™ is interfaced with virtually every core account servicing system.